rdbox-intec/rdbox/README.md

 * Many network applications, including NTP, are offered with the product.
 Automate your network robot management.
 * All you need is a power source.
 Cover the whole movable range of mobile robots with a Wi-Fi network.

 ![RDBOX_FETURES.gif](./images/rdbox_fetures.png "fetures")

+## Compared with other robotics platforms.
+**3 Advantages** compared to competitor's "robot development platform".
+### 1. The RDBOX Provides ALL layers (L1 to L7) of the OSI reference model.
+* Competitor's "robot development platform" does not support it.
+You may need to pay a great deal of money to a specialist for consultation.
+   - Providing access points via mesh Wi-Fi.
+The robot just connects to the access point.
+   - It is possible to get security measures such as VPN and firewall andmore..., and convenient functions such as network application.
+### 2. The RDBOX can be made with general equipment.
+* You can start using it with the "laptop" and "Raspberry Pi3B / 3B +" you may already have.
+   - You can start using it with the "laptop" and "Raspberry Pi3B / 3B +" you may already have.
+### 3. The RDBOX take in the good points of other companies' robot development platforms.
+* It can be used by combining "simulator linkage" and "existing API service" that other companies are good at.
+   - Object Detection API
+   - Reinforcement learning by Gazebo.
+   - and more..

 ## Components